JPatel87/blossoming-bouquets/README.md

 ### Project goals

-Below is a spreadsheet of epics for this project which have been broken down into user stories.
+Attached is list of epics for this project which have been broken down into [user stories](readme_documents/user-stories/user-stories.pdf).
 The implementation of these user stories have been planned and managed through the Github Kanban board tool.
-See the following link to the []().
+See the following link to the [Blossoming Bouquets Kanban board](https://github.com/users/JPatel87/projects/3/views/1).

 ## Scope